 Primary maths Christmas activities

-Christmas maths activities for primary teachers to try with your class - a stocking full of ideas that provide children with valuable opportunities for maths learning and some Christmas festive fun.
-Choose from challenges that can be returned to over a few days or quick 10 minute fillers.
+Here are a few Christmas maths activities to try with your class - 5 great starting points for investigation and a handful of 10-minute stocking fillers.
+They will provide children with valuable opportunities for maths learning along with some Christmas festive fun.